Basheer Ahmed: Philanthropy and Community Services

 Ahmed has been active for many years in developing Islamic institutions that support the Muslim community to prosper by providing services as well as facilities that promote well being in their communities.

-In 1995, Ahmed founded Muslim Community Center for Human Services to serve indigent residents of the Dallas-Fort Worth area.[4]
-MCC for Human Services was the first Muslim charitable organization in the state of Texas that was providing medical and social services, including free medical, dental, and mental health services to indigent residents of the Dallas-Fort Worth area, irrespective of race, religion, and country of origin.
+In 1995, Ahmed founded the Muslim Community Center for Human Services to serve indigent residents of the Dallas-Fort Worth area.[4]
+MCC for Human Services was the first Muslim charitable organization in the state of Texas that provided medical and social services, including free medical, dental, and mental health services to indigent residents of the Dallas-Fort Worth area, irrespective of race, religion, and country of origin.

-Ahmed has been active in organizing conferences on domestic violence, the role of organized religion has in promoting world peace and the many Muslim contributions to civilization.
+Ahmed has been active in organizing conferences on domestic violence, the role of organized religion in promoting world peace and the many Muslim contributions to civilization.

 In 2011, Ahmed and The Muslim Community Center for Human Services stepped up their efforts to provide services to their community despite their being cut-backs from the federal government towards spending for social services.

 The medical clinic for the center was treating 1,600 to 1,800 patients a year, and new patients were asked only to make a $10 donation.
 Low-cost lab work and prescription drugs were also made available.
-More than 200 people each year also were receiving dental care.
+More than 200 people each year also were receive dental care.